geoffreyvanwyk/phel-lang.org/content/documentation/namespaces.md

   (:require hello-world\util :as utilities))
 ```

-Additionally, it is possible to refer symbols of other modules in the current namespace by using `:refer` keyword.
+Additionally, it is possible to refer symbols of other modules in the current namespace by using the `:refer` keyword.

 ```phel
 (ns hello-world\boot